berlioz-the/samples/README.md

 $ berlioz local endpoints
 ```

-4. Open the endpoint in the browser: http://localhost:40000 (use the returned from the step 3).
+4. Open the endpoint in the browser: http://localhost:40000 (use the port returned from the step 3).

 ## Running Samples in AWS

 ### Account Setup
 1. Sign-up and login to AWS.
 2. Create AWS access key.
 For details see the guide [here](https://github.com/berlioz-the/samples/blob/master/docs/aws.md).